User Role and Alerts

 intellicheckAlertPauseThreshold=3

-By default intellicheckAlertsPauseTime is 15 and intellicheckAlertPauseThreshold is 5.
+By default, intellicheckAlertsPauseTime is set to 15 minutes alert and intellicheckAlertPauseThreshold is set to 5 alerts.

 Email Notifications

-Select Applicare > Configuration > SMTP Configuration from the top menu.
+Navigate to Applicare > Configuration > Configure Email/SMTP Configuration from the top menu.

 Mail To is the catch all email address.
 All Applicare alerts are sent to this email address.

-To customize who gets what alerts select Applicare > Tools > Manage Email Alerts from the top menu.
+To customize who gets what alerts select Home > Alerts (tab)> Configuration (wheel icon).
+Then select Actions.

-If emails/users settings are changed for an application after defining setting for individual alerts or server alerts, they would be overwritten by the newly defined settings for the application.
+If you update the emails/users settings are changed for an application after defining setting for individual alerts or server alerts, they would be overwritten by the newly defined settings for the application.

 Advanced Options